Nolan roots 'Interstellar' epic in family drama with McConaughey

 "She's the one who suffered a great loss, her whole world in a way," Chastain said.
 "She feels lied to and she feels betrayed and she feels abandoned."

-"Interstellar," made by Viacom Inc's Paramount Pictures, Time Warner Inc's Warner Bros and Legendary Pictures for $165 million, is projected by BoxOffice.com to open with $72 million (45 million pounds).
+"Interstellar," made by Viacom Inc's Paramount Pictures, Time Warner Inc's Warner Bros and Legendary Pictures for $165 million, is projected by BoxOffice.com to open with $72 million.

 For Nolan, who was inspired by films such as Stanley Kubrick's 1968 "2001: A Space Odyssey," the sci-fi genre was missing the element of optimism.